The five labours of Europe:

 D. For a More Inclusive Society

-The Contribution of a Comprehensive Structural Policv to Social Justice
+The Contribution of a Comprehensive Structural Policy to Social Justice

-If the Structural Policv Is Inadequate. a More Proactive Approach
+If the Structural Policy Is Inadequate, a More Proactive Approach Is needed

-E. The Environrnental Challenge: Fundamental but Not the Most
+E. The Environmental Challenge: Fundamental but Not the Most Difficult for Europe

 F. Democracy and Freedoms: Precious Assets to Be Preserved And Strengthened